 5. More about SATA Cable & Connectors

-SATA Converter Cable: Molex converter cables are used as converter cables to make old devices compatible with SATA cables.
+SATA Converter Cable: Molex converter cables are used to make old devices compatible with SATA cables.

-SATA Extension Cable: Because SATA cables are about 1-meter-long, they provide better flexibility in installation.
+SATA Extension Cable: Because SATA cables are about 1-meter-long, they provide better installation flexibility.
 It, in turn, reduces the risk of damaging the motherboard or the drive.

 SATA 6gb/s Cable: This is SATA 3 cable.
-The third version of the Serial ATA.
-It transfers data at 6GB/s.
+The third version of the Serial ATA and transfers data at 6GB/s.

 SATA Express Cable: supports the storage devices of either SATA or PCI Express